KEDGERS/Draft/AIOps_Planning_Questionnaire.md

         - Time to all-clear and stable?

   * Are you documenting postmortems for IT incidents and outages?
-  * Do you have well-defined guidelines for resilency (chaos) engineering?
+  * Do you have well-defined guidelines for resiliency (chaos) engineering?

 #### Expectations and Time to Value: